UCLU/election/README.txt

 4. Visit /admin/config/election to configure fields and display settings.

-There are several optional sub-modules you can also enable, providing further functionality, including Election Condition, Election Statistics, and Election Results.
+There are several optional sub-modules you can also enable, providing further functionality, including Election Condition, Election Statistics, Election Results, and Election Export.

 Note on terminology (for developers)